cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 {% note info %}
 # {% fa fa-graduation-cap %} What You'll Learn

+- How to install Cypress via `npm`.
-- How to install the Cypress Desktop Application
+- How to install Cypress via direct download.

 {% endnote %}